 Google Cloud Storage provides a low-cost, scalable cloud storage location for secure off-site data protection.
 It offers a free tier to its cloud services with $300 to use for 60 days.
-Retrospect 11 for Windows and Retrospect 13 for Mac are certified for Google Cloud Storage.
+Retrospect 11 and higher for Windows and Retrospect 13 and higher for Mac are certified for Google Cloud Storage.
 Follow these step-by-step instructions for setting up a Google Cloud Storage account, configuring a storage location (called a "bucket"), and creating a set of security credentials (an Access Key and a Secret Key, similar to a username and password).

 Follow these steps to quickly create a Google Cloud Storage account.
 It requires an existing Google Account.
 If you do not already have one, create one for free at Google Accounts.